Palm Beach, Florida: 1900–1940

 Between 1919 and 1924, American resort architect Addison Mizner designed 67 structures in Palm Beach.
 Some of Mizner's clients included Anthony Joseph Drexel Biddle Jr., Paul Moore Sr., Gurnee Munn, John Shaffer Phipps, Edward Shearson, Eva Stotesbury, Rodman Wanamaker, and Barclay Harding Warburton II.
 His designed works included the Costa Bella, El Mirasol, Everglades Club (in collaboration with Paris Singer), El Solano, La Bellucia, La Querida, Via Mizner, Villa Flora, and William Gray Warden House.
 Via Mizner was the first shopping complex along Worth Avenue, which was then a mostly residential street.

 In February 1924, the town council allotted $100,000 to construct a new municipal building.
-Harvey and Clarke architectural firm designed the building, while Newlon and Stephens built the structure after bidding $160,200 for the contract.
+Harvey and Clarke, an architectural firm, designed the building, while Newlon and Stephens built the structure after bidding $160,200 for the contract.
 The Palm Beach Town Hall opened on December 18, 1925, and is still used for town council meetings.
 Before its completion, the council meetings took place in a one-story wooden building on Royal Poinciana Way.
 Also in 1925, citywide construction revenue reached $14 million, attributed to the Florida land boom.

 The 1928 Okeechobee hurricane made landfall in the town of Palm Beach, with sustained winds of 145 mph (235 km/h).
-High winds and storm surge damaged 610 businesses, 60 homes, and 10 hotels, as well as to the Public Service Corporation and Ocean Boulevard.
+High winds and storm surge damaged 610 businesses, 60 homes, and 10 hotels, as well as the Public Service Corporation and Ocean Boulevard.
 Damage in 1928 dollars totaled $10 million in Palm Beach.